davidde/notes/GIT.md

 * git reset main.go
 Unstages main.go, but preserves its contents.

+* git reset 6f16fb26b3294 src/app/app.js
+Reset a specific file (app.js) to the state of a previous commit.

 * git reset (--hard)
 Undo all changes.
 --hard: also modifies your working directory;